 Rebecca Dai: This is not pleasing.
 He’s only six.
-If home’s not the cause.
+If the home’s not the cause.
 Be extra cautious of his peers or playmates.
 Avoid bad influence before he tends to pick up more crap in later school life.

-Sharon Loke: COuld it be from the cartoon program?
-I watch a cartoon program with my sons 1 day on okto & I heard the word being said… So shocking!!!
+Sharon Loke: Could it be from the cartoon program?
+I watch a cartoon program with my sons 1 day on OKTO & I heard the word being said… So shocking!!!
 If not wrong is recall it’s Adventure Time.

 Ivy Ng: How many hours do spend with your child in a day?
 Children like to get attention.
 Maybe this is a way your child uses to get your attention.
 Try to explain to him why he shouldn’t do so.
 Tell them what they can and can’t say.
 If he still doing so, after you explain it to him, instead of smacking him, you can punish him by giving him something that he doesn’t like (helping in house chores) or take away something that he likes (no tv time or take away his favourite toy).
 Don’t give too much of attention only when children are doing something not nice.
 We should put more attention when they are behaving well (eg. praise them when they speak nicely and well-behaved).
-Give a small treat each time when he speak something nice could help too.
+Give a small treat each time when he speaks something nice could help too.
 Good luck.

 Jayashree Panicker: What you really want him to do is understand that using such language is not in his favour ultimately.
 It is in bad taste.
 Do you think you might have a bigger problem than just him using profanities, he is not respecting your authority.
 Some structure and discipline could be cultivated?
 He needs to respect himself through your own example (of you respecting you) to not want to use such language.
 Being a kid, he could be doing it just to seek attention, even if it’s negative.
 Not paying him attention may not prevent him from using them in another avenue where he knows he’ll get attention.
 Maybe you could consider carefully what is the root of this attention-seeking pattern?
 The temporary solution would be to just give him negative attention that he stops doing it.
 Also, it could be a habit.
 Kids pick up things from media at the drop of a hat, without understanding it even.
-To instill a sense of respect, maybe you could try looking for appropriate children’s literature or even YouTube videos that deal specifically with using profanities.
+To instil a sense of respect, maybe you could try looking for appropriate children’s literature or even YouTube videos that deal specifically with using profanities.

-Elaine Ong: Tell.him he can’t use the word until he can fully explain the meaning of the word to you.
+Elaine Ong: Tell him he can’t use the word until he can fully explain the meaning of the word to you.
 And if he can tell u the exact meaning then you tell him how contextually it does not make sense to use it.

 Elaine Chan: J does that cos he picked up from watching adult English movies.
 We noticed it & explained that he can’t use it as its vulgar & he stopped since.

-Joanna Au: my boys went thru the same phase too…i actually sat them down and explained the meaning of the word to them…apparently…they picked it up at the playground and school bus…i went on to remind them that they had to watch the words that came out of their mouth because it is a reflection of their family upbringing…how people will instantly judge that they have not been taught…it takes time for them to change…it works when we remain patient and also point out negative examples we witness outside…and asking them how they feel abt children who spout unkind and dirty words…it works…but u must be patient…hang in there…
+Joanna Au: my boys went thru the same phase too… I actually sat them down and explained the meaning of the word to them…apparently…they picked it up at the playground and school bus… I went on to remind them that they had to watch the words that came out of their mouth because it is a reflection of their family upbringing…how people will instantly judge that they have not been taught…it takes time for them to change…it works when we remain patient and also point out negative examples we witness outside…and asking them how they feel abt children who spout unkind and dirty words…it works…but u must be patient…hang in there…

-Fadilah Al Khatib: he might have picked it up from anywhere. i told my kids that if they speak any bad words, spiders will grow in their mouths n eat away their tongues. silly as it may seemed, it actually worked!
+Fadilah Al Khatib: he might have picked it up from anywhere. i told my kids that if they speak any bad words, spiders will grow in their mouths n eat away their tongues. silly as it may seem, it actually worked!
 Heehee

 Mona Ben: Since he has used the same words on different occasions you may want to think through the preceding events that caused your boy to use the profanity.
-If you find there is a particular reason for his reaction, like anger for example, you may want to address the situation via social stories.
+If you find there is a particular reason for his reaction, like anger, for example, you may want to address the situation via social stories.
 Perhaps teaching him other ways to express his anger, which is allowed.
-However if there is no apparent reason, you may want be very firm in the punishment.
+However, if there is no apparent reason, you may want to be very firm in the punishment.
 But before you punish him kindly tell him why it is not an acceptable behavior.
 Be very firm with your punishment for him.
 Do not raise your voice or show anger.
 Remain calm n carry out the punishment.
 If you are firm it will send the intended message to your child.